SonarSource/sonarlint-core/API_CHANGES.md

 * Introduce a new `org.sonarsource.sonarlint.core.rpc.protocol.backend.labs.IdeLabsRpcService` service and a `joinIdeLabsProgram` method.
   * Use it to allow users to join the SonarQube for IDE Labs program
   * The method accepts user email and IDE name as parameters
+* Add a new `GESSIE_TELEMETRY` value in `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.BackendCapability`.
+Clients using the feature need to declare it at initialization time.

 # 10.35